Kalna, India: Location

 Kalna is located at 23.2175°N 88.3525°E. It has an average elevation of 11 meters (36 ft).
 It is located on the west bank of the Bhagirathi, a distributary of the Ganges, Ambika Kalna, or popularly known as Kalna, a sup-divisional town.
 It is a small reflection of a larger multi-dimensional background in Indian history.

 The town can be accessed by rail, road, or river.
 By rail, it is connected on the loop line route from Howrah towards Katwa.
 Ambika Kalna, 81 km from Howrah, is the main railway station.
 There are several local trains, as well as express trains on the route and almost all of them stop at the Ambika Kalna rail station.
 By road, the town can be accessed from Krishnanagar, Katwa, Bandel, Pandua, Boinchi, Memari and Barddhaman.

-Though part of the Burdwan district of West Bengal, it is located near the border with Nadia and Hooghly district, and is close to Nabadwip and Mayapur, known for the ISKCON center.

-Kalna is located between the Bhagirathi, Ajay and Damodar rivers.
+Though part of the Purba Barddhaman District of West Bengal, it is located near the border with Nadia and Hooghly district, and is close to Nabadwip and Mayapur, known for the ISKCON center.
+Kalna is located beside Bhagirathi river.

 Temperatures in this region vary from 17 to 18 °C in winter to 30–32 °C in summer.